ddmitov/perl-executing-browser/doc/SETTINGS.md

 * When multiple files are selected, different filenames are separated by a semicolon ``;``
 * When using the ``directory`` type of dialog, an existing or a new directory may be selected.
   Any new directory will be created immediately by PEB.

-## Minimal Portable Perl Distribution for PEB
-Sometimes it is important to minimize the size of the relocatable (or portable) Perl distribution used by a PEB-based application.
-[Perl Distribution Compactor](sdk/compactor.pl) is one solution for this problem.
-It finds all dependencies of all Perl scripts in the ``{PEB_binary_directory}/resources/app`` directory and copies them in a new ``{PEB_binary_directory}/perl/lib`` folder; a new ``{PEB_binary_directory}/perl/bin`` is also created.
-The original ``bin`` and ``lib`` folders may be saved as ``bin-original`` and ``lib-original`` respectively.

-Perl Distribution Compactor should be started using [compactor.sh](sdk/compactor.sh) on a Linux machine or [compactor.cmd](sdk/compactor.cmd) on a Windows machine to ensure that only the Perl distribution of PEB is used.
-This is necessary to avoid dependency mismatches with any other Perl on PATH.

-Perl Distribution Compactor depends on [Module::ScanDeps](https://metacpan.org/pod/Module::ScanDeps) and [File::Copy::Recursive](https://metacpan.org/pod/File::Copy::Recursive) CPAN modules, which are included in the ``{PEB_binary_directory}/sdk/lib`` folder.

-## AppImage Support
-Any PEB-based application can be easily packed as a single executable Linux [AppImage](https://appimage.org/) file including the PEB binary, all necessary Qt libraries, relocatable Perl distribution and all application files.
-This can be easily achieved by the [AppImage Maker](sdk/appimage-maker.sh) script.
-It finds all dependencies of all Perl scripts in the ``{PEB_binary_directory}/resources/app`` directory and copies only the necessary Perl modules using the [Perl Distribution Compactor](sdk/compactor.pl).
-All Qt dependencies are detected and the final image is built using a special version of the [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases/) binary.

 ## Log Files
 If log files are needed for debugging of PEB or a PEB-based application, they can easily be turned on by manually creating ``{PEB_binary_directory}/resources/logs`` or ``{AppImage_binary_directory}/resources/logs`` if a PEB-based application is packed as an [AppImage](https://appimage.org/).
 If this directory is found during application startup, the browser assumes that logging is required and a separate log file is created for every browser session following the naming convention: ``{application_name}-started-at-{four_digit_year}-{month}-{day}--{hour}-{minute}-{second}.log``.
 PEB will not create ``{PEB_binary_directory}/logs`` on its own and if this directory is missing, no logs will be written.